yourselftoscience/yourselftoscience.org/public/stats.md

 # Project Statistics

-An overview of the resources available on Yourself To Science, providing insights into the landscape of citizen science contribution.
+An overview of the resources available on Yourself to Science, providing insights into the landscape of citizen science contribution.

 ## Overview